 The majority of pre-existing conditions can lead to back injuries, knee injuries, shoulder injuries, and wrist injuries.
 The “but for” rule is one many lawyers often use in proving that the pre-existing condition would not have been aggravated “but for” performing a job duty.
 For example, you had tendinitis in your right elbow four years ago and haven’t had a flare up until today, when you were stocking products on a shelf in the warehouse.
 The pre-existing condition would not have re-manifested itself “but for” stocking the products on high shelves.

 Discussing the Pre-Existing Injury with a New Doctor

 When you have filed a claim, you will be appointed a doctor for medical care.
 You need to tell the doctor about your pre-existing condition first.
 You must differentiate the pain between the pre-existing condition and the new injury.
 And, during your medical examination, tell the doctor how the new pain is affecting your daily life and your job.

 Please answer the doctor’s questions about your workplace injury to the best of your ability.
 Your doctor will need to gather this information to determine whether you have a present, temporary, worsening, or permanent disability.

 Pre-Existing Workers’ Compensation Claims Can Be Difficult

 Before you file a claim, you should consult a workers’ compensation lawyer.
 The lawyer will have the necessary experience to make sure the paperwork is filled out correctly, especially if you have filed a claim in the past.
-You don’t want to lose any benefits or rights.
+Workers’ compensation lawyers know how to deal with insurance carriers, and you don’t want to lose any benefits or rights.

 LEARN MORE ABOUT YOUR CASE